Apple Watch Fall Detection Works After Man Collapses

 Apple recently updated its Apple Watch with a new Series 4 addition.
 The company announced the new watch in September, and boasted about the watch’s increased screen real estate, as well as updated features and functionalities, including an ECG feature and new fall detection capability.

-The Apple Watch has previously made headlines for saving lives by alerting users of differ issues, most recently, the watch’s built-in heart rate monitor prompted 24-year old Mike Love to visit his doctor, according to NY Post.
+The Apple Watch has previously made headlines for saving lives by alerting users of different issues, most recently, the watch’s built-in heart rate monitor prompted 24-year old Mike Love to visit his doctor, according to the New York Post.
 A healthy resting heart usually beats around 60 times per minute, but Love was receiving notifications from his Apple Watch that his heart rate was at 130-140 beats per minute while asleep.
-Love took a trip to the doctor which revealed a hole in his heart that had been there since his birth.
+Love took a trip to the doctor, which revealed a hole in his heart that had been there since his birth.

 After undergoing surgery, Love says he doesn’t want to live without his Apple Watch.